barryllium/52WeeksOfMusic/weeks/week3-TheKinks.md

 "I think I don't like the Kinks."

 That's one of the first things I wrote in my notes while listening through most of their very large discography.
-I want to be very clear about things - I'm not judging any of the musicians I'm exploring as subjectively good or bad; instead, this is about whether or not I enjoy the music.
+I want to be very clear about things - I'm not judging any of the musicians I'm exploring as objectively good or bad; instead, this is about whether or not I enjoy the music.

 The Kinks have made *a lot* of music over the years.
 Singles, EPs, albums - *waaay* too much to listen to over the course of a week, especially when I'm trying to listen to everything twice.
 So I went to my good friend ChatGPT and asked for the essentials.
 It gave me a list of early singles, and then a number of albums.
 I took that information, added a few other albums to close some of the year gaps, and started listening.
 In my first run through, I ended up listening to a few early singles, and then the following albums: